Here’s a guide explaining how to refinance a mortgage and walking you through the steps you need to take when you’re ready to refinance.

 - Bring the interest down

-If you can afford higher monthly payments, when refinancing for a shorter term loan will help you save money on interest over time.
+If you can afford the higher monthly payments, refinancing to a shorter term loan with fewer years will help you save money on interest over time.

 - Adjustable vs fixed rate mortgage